-These financial statements have been prepared to report the financial position and results of operations of the Defense Security Cooperation Agency (DSCA), consisting of the Foreign Military Sales (FMS) Trust Fund and several other accounts, identified in the President's Budget Request, as the Foreign Operations (International Affairs) appropriated accounts.
-This includes accounts for U.S. government funds appropriated for security assistance and funds deposited by foreign countries and international organizations, or by others for their use.
-See paragraph 1.C, Appropriations and Funds, for a list of these accounts.
+These financial statements have been prepared to report the financial position and results of operations of DSCA, consisting of FMS Trust Fund and several other accounts, identified in the President's Budget Request, as the Foreign Operations (International Affairs) appropriated accounts.
+The FMS Trust Fund includes accounts for U.S. government funds appropriated for security assistance and funds deposited by foreign countries and international organizations, or by others for their use.
+Refer to paragraph 1.C, Appropriations and Funds, for a list of these accounts.

-The FMS Trust Fund and other accounts for funds appropriated for security assistance are managed by DSCA on behalf of the Department of Defense (DoD), in accordance with the authority of the Executive Office of the President (EOP), the requirements of the Chief Financial Officers Act of 1990 (CFO Act), as expanded by the Government Management Reform Act of 1994, and other applicable laws and regulations.
+The FMS Trust Fund and other accounts for funds appropriated for security assistance are managed by DSCA on behalf of DoD, in accordance with the authority of EOP, the requirements of the Chief Financial Officers Act of 1990, as expanded by the Government Management Reform Act of 1994 (GMRA), and other applicable laws and regulations.
 The FMS Trust Fund and the accounts for funds appropriated for security assistance hereafter will be referred to as the DSCA Security Assistance Accounts.

-The financial statements were prepared from accounting records that are maintained by the Military Departments (MILDEPs), Other Defense Organizations (ODO), and the Defense Finance and Accounting Service (DFAS) in accordance with, and to the extent possible, U.S. generally accepted accounting principles (USGAAP) promulgated by the Federal Accounting Standards Advisory Board; the Office of Management and Budget (OMB) Circular No. A-136, Financial Reporting Requirements; and the DoD Financial Management Regulation (FMR).
+The financial statements were prepared from accounting records that are maintained by the Military Departments (MILDEPs), Other Defense Organizations (ODO), and the Defense Finance and Accounting Service (DFAS) in accordance with, and to the extent possible, U.S. generally accepted accounting principles (GAAP) promulgated by the Federal Accounting Standards Advisory Board; the Office of Management and Budget (OMB) Circular No. A-136, Financial Reporting Requirements; and the DoD Financial Management Regulation (FMR).